rybalkinsd/atom/lecture03/presentation/PITCHME.md

 #HSLIDE
 ### log4j
 log4j is one of standard libraries for logging in java.
-That's how we us it:
+That's how we use it:
 ```java
 class A {
     //the logger is registered by his class name, we can use any string as a name